nuitrcs/intro_to_SQL/intro_sql.md

 /* this is a comment; it can
 span multiple lines */

-SELECT * FROM actor; /* this is also a comment */
+SELECT * FROM patients; /* this is also a comment */

 -- this is a single line comment

-SELECT * from actor; -- another single line comment
+SELECT * from patients; -- another single line comment
 ```

 ## `SELECT`